g-iyer/DSND-Capstone/README.md

 ![](media/876942b2b469edd38bbe51edc88bfc78.png)

-Figure 9 Flood Fill trial run console output
+While running the trials, I noticed that methods other than Flood Fill took different number of steps (these can be seen on the console when the trials are run) to reach the goal navigating via different routes on each run.

-I observed that methods other than Flood Fill took different number of steps (these can be seen on the console when the trials are run) to reach the goal navigating via different routes on each run.
 Compared to these, Flood Fill search consistently ran the same path every time.

 Reflection
 ----------